Efficiency studies: Making every minute count

 Quiet periods at tills and counters can be hard to avoid, and they can have a significant impact on your overall efficiency.

-Screwfix, for example, have separate till areas for trade and retail customers, looked after by colleagues trained to serve one or the other.
+A DIY retailer, for example, have separate till areas for trade and retail customers, looked after by colleagues trained to serve one or the other.
 Our analysts noted that, at times, the trade sections were busy while retail was empty and vice versa, but because of their division of skillsets, colleagues weren’t able to switch over and help out.

-Screwfix HQ were surprised by the amount of downtime it caused, and although there’s no quick fix – our recommendations were to either multiskill colleagues or introduce more digital kiosks – the quantifiable data we’ve given them will help inform decisions around their long-term strategy.
+Their HQ were surprised by the amount of downtime it caused, and although there’s no quick fix – our recommendations were to either multiskill colleagues or introduce more digital kiosks – the quantifiable data we’ve given them will help inform decisions around their long-term strategy.

-In Mothercare’s case, it was a sign that staff were too thinly spread, and an even greater incentive to drive out inefficiency and release more time to customers.
-For B&M, it was a reminder to move with the times – they’d only recently started selling larger, high-priced items and hadn’t yet adapted their selling techniques.
+It was a reminder to move with the times – they’d only recently started selling larger, high-priced items and hadn’t yet adapted their selling techniques.
 Their only service point was at the tills, and in some stores, the floors that displayed furniture were unmanned at peak times.

 Do your teams feed back that too much time is spent on admin, or on staff meetings that keep colleagues away from customers?
-They’re common complaints, but the reasons behind them aren’t always clear.
+They are common complaints, but the reasons behind them aren’t always clear.
 An efficiency study can help unpick issues – and give you the evidence you need to prioritise tackling them.

 As part of a study for a major department store, we found that admin tasks were blocking managers from spending time on the shop floor, and recognised that introducing tablets and technology could prevent them from being tied to the back office.
 We also uncovered data that indicated more time spent on sales meetings and updates didn’t necessarily translate to better store performance.

-And, because time is opportunity as well as money, it’s also worth looking at outcomes in terms of hours saved each year – over 450,000 at Mothercare.
 Think of the opportunities your team could be taking with all that extra time.

-“ReThink were professional and a delight to work with, open to conversation and challenge whilst also supporting us to think differently.
+“ReThink were professional and a delight to work with, open to conversation and challenge, whilst also supporting us to think differently.
 We really valued the realistic view they had of retail and its challenges.”

-Karen Godbeer, Head of Retail, Mothercare
+Karen Godbeer, Head of Retail